kowzan-devops/kubernetes/kubernetes-basic-description.md

 - Ingress / ingresses / ing
 - IngressClass / ingressclasses
 - Service / services / svc
+> An abstraction which serves as a proxy for a group of Pods, performing a “service”, it means that service makes sure that network traffic can be directed to the pods for the workload.
 ### Config & Storage

 - ConfigMap / configmaps / cm